blasferna/indigo/_posts/2022-04-11-django-calculation.markdown

 To be honest, I'm too lazy to write JavaScript code in templates that have forms that require some kind of mathematical calculation.
 In a medium or large project the need can be several hundred or thousands of lines of code.

 As I don't have the need to implement advanced frontend libraries, such as React, Vue or other available since Django's MTV adapts quite well to the projects I participate in.

-Looking for a way to avoid writing JavaScript code for those situations, I decided to try something similar to what Salesforce offers with Formula Field, but in this case something much more practical focused on what I needed.
+Looking for a way to avoid writing JavaScript code for those situations, I decided to try something similar to what Salesforce offers with FormulaField, but in this case something much more practical focused on what I needed.

 For several years I have been a user of Oracle Forms 6i, which had something very practical: Indicate that the content of a text box be generated from the execution of a formula and something very interesting happened when you referenced another text box of the same type , the execution respected the dependency of the content of the formula, that is, it was executed in cascade.